jamesloper/lemontron/lemontron/build-guide.md

 content = "Smoosh the wires up and press the MCU into place." %}

 {% include step.html
-title = "Install the first riser" image = "chassis---install-first-riser.jpg"
+title = "Insert the risers"
+image = "chassis---risers.jpg"
-content = "Install the left riser, constraining all the wires that are plugged in to the ports on the left side of the MCU." %}
+content = "Install the risers, the left one covers all the wires, and the right one covers all except the extruder motor's wires." %}

 {% include step.html
+title = "Screw in the risers"
+image = "chassis---risers---screws.jpg"
-title = "Screw in the first riser" image = "chassis---screw-riser.jpg" content = "Flip it over and fix the riser in place with two 8mm countersinks." %}
+content = "Flip it over and fix the riser in place with two 8mm countersinks." screw = "M3x8/CSK" %}

 {% include step.html
-title = "Insert the second riser" image = "chassis---insert-second-riser.jpg"
-content = "Likewise, install the second riser, covering all wires except for the extruder motor's wires." %}

-{% include step.html
 title = "Attach Raspberry Pi"
 image = "chassis---screw-raspberry-pi.jpg"
-content = "Use four 5mm button heads to attach the Raspberry Pi." %}
+content = "Use four screws to attach the Raspberry Pi." screw = "M2.5x6/CSK" %}

 {% include step.html
 title = "Insert nut"